jucdiaz/language-impala/README.md

-# Hive package for Atom
+# Language Impala package for Atom

 Adds syntax highlighting to Impala scripts in Atom.